causalNLP/causal-agent/docs/source/theory/causal_inference_basics.rst

    * Focus on heterogeneous treatment effects
    * **Example**: Which patients benefit most from a treatment?

-**CAIS Capability**: The agent can handle all these question types and automatically selects appropriate methods for each.
+**Causal Agent Capability**: The agent can handle all these question types and automatically selects appropriate methods for each.

 Common Misconceptions
 --------------------